-Even worse, the same marginalized and underserved communities affected by those cuts are the most likely to be disenfranchised by the new law.
+Even worse, marginalized and underserved communities are the most likely to be disenfranchised by the new law.
 For example, 18% of the elderly do not have photo i.d., according to Karen Buck of the Senior Law Project.
-Indeed, concerns over the disparate impact of voter i.d. requirements has led the U.S. Department of Justice to take the rare step of denying approval to laws in South Carolina and Texas, pursuant to the Voting Rights Act of 1964.
+Indeed, concerns over the disparate impact of voter-i.d. requirements has led the U.S. Department of Justice to take the rare step of denying approval to laws in South Carolina and Texas, pursuant to the Voting Rights Act of 1964.
 Likewise, a state court in Wisconsin has invalidated a voter i.d. law in that state, declaring, “Voter fraud is no more poisonous to our democracy than voter suppression.
 Indeed they are two heads on the same monster.”

-Concerns over disparate impact and general vote suppression effects of the law have particular force given Governor Corbett’s campaign-trail remarks suggesting he favors vote suppression efforts.
-Indeed, Wesley Payne–a member of the Bar Association’s Board of Governors Cabinet–has thoughtfully analogized the law to pernicious historical voting barriers.
-Noting the County Commissioners Assocation’s position, he asked whether there is a difference between the speculative threat of voter impersonation and the imaginary ills addressed by invidiously discriminatory voting hurdles, such as literacy tests and poll taxes.
+Concerns over the adverse effects of the law have particular force given Governor Corbett’s campaign-trail remarks suggesting he favors vote suppression efforts.
+Indeed, Wesley Payne—a member of the Bar Association’s Board of Governors cabinet—has thoughtfully analogized the law to pernicious voting barriers of yesteryear.
+He asked whether there is a meaningful difference between the speculative threat of voter impersonation and the imaginary ills addressed by earlier invidiously discriminatory voting hurdles, such as literacy tests and poll taxes.